-I’m an author, a blogger at The Huffington Post, ToledoFAVS (local hub of the Religion News Service), and assistant professor of the history of Christianity and religious studies and director of the Master of Arts in Theological Studies program at Winebrenner Theological Seminary.
+I’m an author of several books, a contributor to The Chronicle of Higher Education, The Huffington Post, ToledoFAVS (local hub of the Religion News Service), and assistant professor of the history of Christianity and religious studies and director of the Master of Arts in Theological Studies program at Winebrenner Theological Seminary.
 I’m also an adjunct professor for the Bachelor of Arts in Religious Studies program at The University of Findlay .

 With my wife Mindy, I’ve co-authored a creative nonfiction YA series (ages 9-14) on the history of Christianity, covering ancient through modern periods (the History Lives series).
 I’m the editor of a classic Dutch-Latin text, and I’ve contributed chapters and articles on the history of Christianity.
-I have a B.A. in Theology, a M.A. in the History of Christian Thought, and a Ph.D. in Historical and Theological Studies.
+I have a B.A. in Theology, a M.A. in the History of Christian Thought, and a Ph.D. in Historical and Theological Studies (History of Christianity).
 I have lived in Michigan, Perrysburg (Ohio), Chicago, Philadelphia, and Birmingham.

 Radio interview with Prime Time America over my book, Katherine Parr: A Guided Tour of the Life and Thought of a Reformation Queen (2009): Listen here (31 minutes into the hour).